In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 - Raspberry pi + peripherals: HDMI screen, keyboard, mouse etc.
 - Pi OS booted: The Rosa Server Guide recommends [Armbian OS](https://www.armbian.com/rpi4b/)
 - Knowledge of terminal/bash
-- Have SSH installed on laptop (most OS have it by default now, if not then manually install, below)
+- Have SSH installed on laptop (most OS have it by default now, if not then manually install)
 - To be on the same local network

+--
+## So far

+We have got a Pi setup with:
+- Armbian OS

+We prepared this ahead of today in the interest of time.
+This is a process of downloading and installing Armbian, which is a Linux operating system.
+Full instructions live on our docs.

 --